ArisBee/ArisBee/README.md

 - 🔭 Check out my [About page](https://aristidebouix.cloud/en/about/)
 - 🌱 I’m currently ready for new challenges
 - 👯 I’m looking to collaborate with other Cybersecurity Leaders
-- 🥅 2024 Goals: Excel at my EMBA studies
+- 🥅 2025 Goals: Kick start my own venture
 - ⚡ Fun fact: I love to work from 🇰🇷

 ### Connect with me: